+If you want the player to: Make sure you:

+Build triremes 1.
+Enable Trireme Wharves and Palace in the Buildings

+Allowed panel.

-If you want the player to: Make sure you: Build triremes 1.
-Designate the adventure as a Greek adventure 2.
-Enable Trireme Wharves and Palace in the Buildings Allowed panel.
-3. Give the player the ability to produce armor and wood -or-
+2. Give the player the ability to produce armor and wood

+-or-

+Allow the player to acquire armor and wood from another

+city.

+3. Make sure there are straight sections of coastline in the city

+so the player can build the Trireme Wharves.